szajakubiak/plants_health_monitoring/README.md

 * Add info about turn table for plants photography
 * Add sample data for testing
 * Add Jupyter Notebook for image analysis
-* Add option to save label when capturing image